 Residents Maintain Autonomy

-In Good Samaritan Society - Sherman County, 16.84% Percentage of Patients
+In Good Samaritan Society - Sherman County, 19.23% of Patients

-This is a measure of the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Many believe this is a reliable measure of a patient's well-being.
+Measures the percent of long-term care residents that needed more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.
+Some would argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Sherman County, 19.61% Percentage of Residents
+In Good Samaritan Society - Sherman County, 19.94% of Residents

-This tells you the percent of residents who maintained mobility over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percentage of residents that remained mobile levels over time.
+Preserving mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Sherman County, 19.61 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Sherman County, 19.94% of Residents Rehospitalized

-This metric tracks the number of rehospitalizations per thousand days of short-term patient care.
-Avoiding the hospital during rehabilitation is key to restoring the physical abilities of patients.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.
+Avoiding the hospital during rehabilitation is key to restoring the health of residents.

 - Goodland Regional Medical CenterCritical Access Hospitals 0.01 miles away220 West Second Street Goodland Kansas 67735Government - Local(785) 890-3625